1996–97 Australian region cyclone season: Severe Tropical Cyclone Rhonda

 Cyclone Rhonda formed from an area of persistent convection near 10°S 80°E. It reached cyclone strength on 11 May 1997.
 Rhonda intensified into a Category 4 status.
 The cyclone continued moving south.
 The upper shear increased, resulting in rapid weakening before dissipating and being absorbed to a cut-off low pressure system near the Western Australia coast on 17 May.
 No damages were reported from the cyclone.

 Other systems

-On October 15, TCWC Perth reported that a tropical low developed within a near equatorial trough of low pressure, to the southwest of the Indonesian island of Sumatra.
-Over the next few days, the low moved into the South-West Indian Ocean basin while developing further, before being named Antoinette by RSMC La Réunion during October 18.
+On 15 October, TCWC Perth reported that a tropical low developed within a near equatorial trough of low pressure, to the southwest of the Indonesian island of Sumatra.
+Over the next few days, the low moved into the South-West Indian Ocean basin while developing further, before being named Antoinette by RSMC La Réunion during 18 October.

+Storm names

+Tropical cyclones are assigned names by the Australian Bureau of Meteorology or Papua New Guinea.
+Tropical cyclones are named if they are non-frontal low pressure systems of synoptic scale developing over warm waters, or if Dvorak intensity analysis indicate the presence of gale force or stronger winds near the centre.
+Therefore, tropical systems with gales in one or more quadrants, but not near the centre, are not named.
+All names assigned in the Australian region are selected sequentially.
+Only the names used during this cyclone season are listed below.
+The complete list of names for each basin are found in the World Meteorological Organization's official lists.

+Each Australian Tropical Cyclone Warning Centre (Perth, Darwin, and Brisbane) maintains a list of names arranged alphabetically and alternating male and female.
+Tropical cyclones that develop in the South-East Indian Ocean are assigned names by the Tropical Cyclone Warning Centre in Perth.
+This region includes the areas east of 90°E, south of the Equator, and west of 125°E. Tropical cyclones that develop south of the Equator between 125°E and 141°E are assigned names by the Tropical Cyclone Warning Centre in Darwin, Northern Territory.
+This area includes most of the cyclones that form in the Arafura Sea and Western Gulf of Carpentaria.
+Tropical cyclones in the Coral Sea and Eastern Gulf of Carpentaria between 141°E and 160°E and south of 10°S are assigned names by the Tropical Cyclone Warning Centre in Brisbane, Queensland.